edward-shen/MMM-pages/readme.md

 max pages have a way to determine which page to start on.

 ## FAQ
+- How do I interact with different pages?

+  MMM-pages intentionally does not provide methods to interact with the pages.
+  This is intentional by design, as there are too many ways to interact with a Magic Mirror.
+[MMM-page-indicator][page indicator] does provide a way to click on the circles to change pages, but this requires the ability to click or tap on the circles itself.
+If no other method is available, MMM-pages provides an automatic rotation feature.

 - Help!
 My module is (above/below) another module in the same region but I want it to be somewhere else!